Isabella I of Jerusalem: Queen

 Henry fell to his death from the window of the royal palace in Acre on 10 September 1197.
 Isabella was too distraught to take charge, but had to marry again.
 Her barons could not agree on who the next ruler should be.
 Hugh of Saint-Omer proposed his brother Ralph, the seneschal; their family was one of the most distinguished in the kingdom, but they had lost their Principality of Galilee to the Muslims, and Ralph was neither sufficiently wealthy nor prestigious.
 Jaffa was captured by Muslims during the debate.
 The crusader Duke Henry I of Brabant, who had gone to defend Jaffa, returned to Acre and took up the government.
 Archbishop Conrad of Mainz and the German crusaders arrived from Cyprus on 20 September.
-Conrad suggested that the throne be offered to King Aimery of Cyprus; the archbishop held a great influence in the Church and in the Holy Roman Empire, and his suggestion was met with approval by everyone except the Latin patriarch of Jerusalem, Aymar the Monk.
+Conrad suggested that the throne be offered to King Aimery of Cyprus; the archbishop held a great influence in the Church and in the Holy Roman Empire, and his suggestion was met with approval by everyone except Patriarch Aymar of Jerusalem.
 Aimery's wife, Eschiva of Ibelin, had recently died, and he was free to marry Isabella.
 The marriage was apparently negotiated by Archbishop Joscius of Tyre.
 The wedding, or at least a betrothal, took place in October.
 The patriarch withdrew his objections and crowned the couple in January 1198 in Acre.
 Only then did Isabella become queen.

 Isabella's fourth husband, Aimery of Lusignan, ruled his Kingdom of Cyprus separately from her Kingdom of Jerusalem.